FACT-Finder/FACT-Finder-PHP-Library/README.md

 ------------------

-We follow the [Zend Framework's Coding Standards](http://framework.zend.com/wiki/display/ZFDEV2/Coding+Standards) (ZF 2) with the following exceptions:
+We follow the [Zend Framework's Coding Standards](http://framework.zend.com/wiki/display/ZFDEV2/Coding+Standards) (ZF 2) with the following exceptions/additions:

 - All files end with a new line character.
 - Opening braces for control blocks are always placed on a new line.
 That means the only opening braces placed on the same line are those that open anonymous functions.
 - Single-line control statements may omit braces.
+- All but the simplest regular expressions have to be formatted in free-spacing mode and thoroughly commented.

 Changes
 -------